FAReTek1/std/README.md

 # std.gs
 This is a standard library which is built upon [goboscript](https://github.com/aspizu/goboscript)'s [original standard library](https://github.com/aspizu/goboscript/tree/523b4aa68530e504c125d48121307430db6a236f/std).
-It is being made to be used with [backpack](https://github.com/aspizu/backpack)
+It is designed to be used with [backpack](https://github.com/aspizu/backpack)

 ## Installation
 To use this, make sure to install [backpack](https://github.com/aspizu/backpack)